Fr. Healey poses with Altar Servers at the OLM Feast Day Mass, September 24, 2024.

 A 1987 graduate of The Catholic University of America with a Bachelor of Arts in Politics, Fr.
 Healey completed his seminary and theological studies at the American College, Catholic University of Louvain, Belgium, where he earned a Bachelor's Degree and Master of Arts in Religious Studies.
 After ordination to the priesthood, he continued his theological and canonical studies, earning both a Licentiate in Sacred Theology (S.T.L.) specializing in the area of Moral Theology and a Licentiate in Canon Law (J.C.L.) specializing in the area of church-state relations from the Katholieke Universiteit Leuven.

 Fr.
-Healey was ordained to the priesthood for the Diocese of Providence, Rhode Island, by the Most Rev. Louis E. Gelineau, Bishop of Providence, on June 24, 1995.
+Healey was ordained to the priesthood for the Diocese of Providence, Rhode Island, by the Sixth Bishop of Providence, the late Most Reverend Louis E. Gelineau, on June 24, 1995.
 He has served as the Associate Pastor at St. Mary, Star of the Sea, Narragansett, and St. Augustine Church in Providence.
-In 2003, the late Bishop Robert Mulvee appointed Father Healey as the fourteenth Pastor of St. Ambrose Church in Albion, where he served nine years.
+In 2003, the Seventh Bishop of Providence, the late Most Reverend Robert E. Mulvee, appointed Father Healey as the fourteenth Pastor of St. Ambrose Church in Albion, where he served nine years.

-Father Healey also served as the Theological Consultant and Editorial Writer for Rhode Island Catholic, (formerly known as the Providence Visitor) the weekly diocesan newspaper from 1998 until June of 2013.
-Since 1999 he has served as the Chief Lobbyist to the Rhode Island General Assembly and the Director of the Rhode Island Catholic Conference
+Father Healey also served as the Theological Consultant and Editorial Writer for Rhode Island Catholic (formerly known as the Providence Visitor), the weekly diocesan newspaper, from 1998 until June 2013.
+Since 1999, he has served as the Chief Lobbyist to the Rhode Island General Assembly and the Director of the Rhode Island Catholic Conference.
+He presently serves on the Diocesan Board of the Catholic Campaign for Human Development, the domestic anti-poverty program of the U.S. Catholic Bishops.

 Fr.
 Healey is a former member of the Advisory Board of the Rhode Island Catholic School Parents Federation, the advocacy group for Catholic School Families for the Diocese of Providence.
-He is a founding Board Member of the Rhode Island Scholarship Alliance, an organization of Scholarship Granting Organizations (SGOs) working to promote school choice and educational opportunities for economically disadvantaged students through the Rhode Island Scholarship tax credit program.
+He has served on the Boards of the Diocese of Providence's Bishop Hendricken High School and the Prout School.

 Fr.
-Healey is a member of the National Association of State Catholic Conference Directors, an association of the Executive Directors of State Catholic Conferences and affiliate Diocesan Agencies from across the country.
+Healey is a member and former officer of the National Association of State Catholic Conference Directors, an association of the Executive Directors of State Catholic Conferences and affiliate Diocesan Agencies from across the country.
 He is also a member of the Canon Law Society of America and the Past President of the American College of Louvain Alumni Association.

-Father Healey is a former board member of the St. Thomas More Legal Society of Rhode Island and a former member of the Friendly Sons of Saint Patrick of Providence.
-He is a member of the Sons of Irish Kings and the Ancient Order of Hibernians of Newport.
-He is a fourth-degree member of the Knights of Columbus.
 In 2007, he was invested as a Knight of the Equestrian Order of the Holy Sepulcher of Jerusalem, the only Pontifical lay institution of the Vatican State charged with the task of providing for the needs of the Latin Patriarchate of Jerusalem and of all the activities and initiatives to support the Christian presence in the Holy Land.

-Father Healey is the recipient of the Thomas Aquinas Award for Distinguished Service and Advocacy on behalf of Catholic School Children from the R.I.
-Catholic School Parents’ Federation, the St. George Emblem for his service and support on behalf of Catholic Scouting in the Diocese of Providence and the Defender of Life Award by the R.I.
-Right to Life Committee.
+Father Healey is the recipient of the Thomas Aquinas Award for Distinguished Service and Advocacy on behalf of Catholic School Children from the RI Catholic School Parents' Federation, the St. George Emblem for his service and support on behalf of Catholic Scouting in the Diocese of Providence and the Defender of Life Award by the RI Right to Life Committee.

 He is an avid reader of theology, political history, biographies, and historical fiction, and also, for fun, likes to read detective and spy novels, particularly the Bruno the Detective Series by Martin Walker and the spy novels of Alan Furst and John le Carré.